mai-repo/mai-repo/README.md

 # Hi there -- I'm ✨ Mai! 🧚‍♀️✨

-🌱 I’m a software engineer in training at Techtonica with a passion for creating accessible features for people with disabilities.
+🌱 I’m a software engineer and returning graduate at Techtonica with a passion for creating accessible features for people with disabilities.
 💖 I’m currently working on a dating platform that is exclusively for creating events centered on dating and meeting people in real life.
 🤔 I’m looking for help with testing my dating application and platform!